newhuo-tech/trade-docs/source/index.html.md

 **`https://api.trade.newhuotech.com`**

 <aside class="notice">
-Visit New HuoBrokerage API with an IP other than from mainland China.
+Visit New Huo Brokerage API with an IP other than from mainland China.
 </aside>
 <aside class="notice">
-It is not recommended to visit New HuoBrokerage API via proxy, out of concerns of the latter's long latency and poor stability.
+It is not recommended to visit New Huo Brokerage API via proxy, out of concerns of the latter's long latency and poor stability.
 </aside>
 <aside class="notice">
 To ensure API service stability, it is recommended to use Japanese AWS cloud server for visits.
 Connection stability may not be guaranteed if client servers from mainland China are used.